yaqwsx/presentations/honeywell_2018/pres.md

 ## Where Are We Standing?

-- all components are implemented independently
+- all components (tasks, symbolic data, memory models) are implemented independently
 - they need to be tested together
 - we have no adapter for Simulink diagrams
 - is there a use for weak memory models for Honeywell?

 . . .

-- get Simulink & and C/C++/LLVM counterpart examples
+- figure out transformation of Simulink diagrams into C++/LLVM IR
-- benchmark it
+- get benchmarks and evaluate

 \pause

-Thank you
+**Thank you**